jessearcana/tateconsulting.github.io/docs/_news/tech_strategy.md

 layout: article
 weight: 1
 image: "images/commercialisation_consulting.jpg"
 tease: "An established company has been developing new technology through R&D activities.
-They engaged Arcana to review a promising technology and their commercialisation so far, and to recommend a strategy going forward."
+They engaged Arcana to review their promising technology and commercialisation progress, and to recommend a strategy going forward. "
 ---

 # Outcomes